news and media

 - in-depth discussion of a political or public policy issue, novel, film, poem, musical piece, painting, or other artwork.

-Conveners are strongly encouraged to structure their seminars around creative and engaging forms of intellectual exchange; lengthy individual presentations are discouraged...
+Conveners are strongly encouraged to structure their seminars around creative and engaging forms of intellectual exchange; lengthy individual...
 Read more

 Interested in finding out where German Studies scholarship is headed these days?
 Curious about new topics that you didn't have time to explore in panel and seminar sessions in Houston?
 Eager to engage with different presentation formats?
 Then check out the videos from the GSA 2022 conference plenary session “Food for Thought.”